Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/content/tables.md

 ## Overview

-Due to the widespread use of `<table>` elements across third-party widgets like calendars and date pickers, Boosted's tables are **opt-in**.
+Due to the widespread use of `<table>` elements across third-party widgets like calendars and date pickers, OUDS Web's tables are **opt-in**.
 Add the base class `.table` to any `<table>`, then extend with our optional modifier classes or custom styles.
-All table styles are not inherited in Boosted, meaning any nested tables can be styled independent from the parent.
+All table styles are not inherited in OUDS Web, meaning any nested tables can be styled independent from the parent.

-Using the most basic table markup, here's how `.table`-based tables look in Boosted.
+Using the most basic table markup, here's how `.table`-based tables look in OUDS Web.

 {{< design-callout-alert info >}}
 In order to get the row height recommended by Orange Design System, please use the `.table-sm` class in addition to `.table`.
 You can refer to [small tables]({{< docsref "/content/tables#small-tables" >}}) paragraph.
 {{< /design-callout-alert >}}

-{{< table class="table" simplified="false" caption="Boosted tables basic look" >}}
+{{< table class="table" simplified="false" caption="OUDS Web tables basic look" >}}

 ## Accessibility